websemantics/lolviz.js/README.md

 #### Class Hierarchy

-This feature is useful when you have a collection of related objects and want to visualize their internal structure and their class hierarchy that ties them together.
+This feature is useful when you have a collection of related objects and want to visualize their internal structure and the class hierarchy that ties them together.

 <img src="assets/img/reflect.png" width=850>